-Mexican American Studies
+S4050A/B Ethnic Studies: Mexican American Studies

-S4050A/B In Mexican American Studies, students learn about the history and cultural contributions of Mexican Americans.
-Students will explore history and culture from an interdisciplinary perspective.
-They will have opportunities to interact wilth relevant film, literature, art and other media The course emphasizes developments in the 20th and 21st centuries, but students will also engage with events prior to the 20th century.
-This innovative course provides opportunities to explore the complexities of Mexican American experience.
-This course also emphasizes researh and inquiry skills.
+In Ethnic Studies: Mexican American Studies, students learn about the history and cultural contributions of Mexican Americans.
+Student explore history and culture from an interdisciplinary perspective through a variety of rich primary and secondary source materials.
+The course emphasizes events in the 20th and 21st centuries, but students will also engage with events prior to the 20th century for a complete historic and cultural perspective.
 2 semesters (1 credit).
 Grades 10-12